IntelligentMechanicsLab/PINN-VRFB/README.md

 ## Overview
-This repository provides the dataset for the following papers:
+This repository provides the dataset associated with the following papers.
+If you use this dataset in your work, please cite them as listed below:

 ## Citation